MetabolicAtlas/tree-of-GEMs/README.md

 Folder 'apifetcher + refList linking' contains code that will fetch a subset of metadata from BioModels.
 It also contains a version of the connection mapping that will look through references and diplay matches.

-Folder 'connectionMapper + Vis' contains code that...
+Folder 'connectionMapper + Vis' contains a program for visualising connections and exports a SIF-file of the network

 Folder 'cytoscape' contains cytoscape networks generated with the dataset.